FAQs

 How long should my bar of soap/ shampoo last?

-• Try using a wash-cloth, jute bag instead of rubbing soap directly on your skin.
+- Use a washcloth or jute bag instead of rubbing the bar directly on your skin.

 Is your soap/ shampoo ‘Tearless’?